 - To keep abreast of key policies, resources and research that can help you to fulfill your APR panel responsibilities effectively and efficiently;

 - To build collegial expertise about APR matters across the University by giving you an opportunity to exchange experiences and viewpoints with colleagues from other disciplines and faculties.

-(Please note: Additional development activities for APR panel members and chairs, designed by other University units, are expected to become available later in 2014.)
+(Please note: Additional development activities for APR panel members and chairs, designed by other University units, may become available later in 2014 or early 2015.)